pulumi/pulumi-hugo/themes/default/content/resources/getting-started-with-infrastructure-as-code-on-digital-ocean/index.md

     # A bullet point list containing what the user will learn during the webinar.
     learn:
         - How to use Pulumi to provision cloud resources
-        - How to use IaC on Digital Ocean
+        - How to use IaC on DigitalOcean

 # The right hand side form section.
 form: